Learn How to Handle Drowsy Driving Increases Accident Risk and Protect Yourself

 Life is busy.
 Hectic, even.
 As we head into the holiday season, it’s probably not abnormal to have your days planned well in advance.
 We’re spending more time running from store to store, picking up gifts or planning meals, pushing to hit deadlines at work so we can take some much-needed vacation time, driving home to see family from college, or jumping from one party to the next as we celebrate a successful year.
 Yeah, sleep is usually the last thing on our agenda, right?

 Studies show that this casual oversight can prove to be incredibly dangerous when it comes to transportation.
-Sleep habits, or lack of sleep, are drastically impacting our ability to stay safe on the roads with what everyone calls “drowsy driving”.
+Sleep habits, or lack of sleep, are drastically impacting our ability to stay safe on the roads, leaving many drivers fatigued and more likely to engage in what everyone calls “drowsy driving”.
+Sleepiness is a key factor in these crashes and is often overlooked as a cause.
 Read on to find out more, including some tips on what to do if you start to feel drowsy while driving.

 The Study

 The AAA Foundation for Traffic Safety concluded that missing even one or two hours of sleep per night can significantly increase your chances of causing an accident.
 The study also found that 35% of all drivers are sleep deprived and one in five deadly accidents involve a driver that is drowsy.
-Generally speaking, you are four times more likely to get into an accident if you got less than seven hours of sleep the night before.
+Generally speaking, you are four times more likely to get into an accident if you slept less than seven hours the night before.
+Drivers who have not slept enough are at greater risk of being involved in a crash.

 Being four times more likely is nothing to ignore, folks.
 This is a serious risk and something we need to be keenly aware of as we go about our busy lives.
 It’s important to rest and take preventative measures to ensure we’re well enough to be on the road.